nshki/nshki.com/src/posts/mac-to-chromebook/index.md

 I tested Cloud9 by using the free tier exclusively for a pull request on a volunteer project using a Rails & React.js stack.
 My main gripes with Cloud9 were:

-- _I had to implement a lot of workarounds in my development flow_ Servers wouldn’t run without specifying $C9_HOSTNAME everywhere, PostgreSQL databases on Cloud9 didn’t support unicode by default, and only ports 8080, 8081, and 8082 were open.
+- _I had to implement a lot of workarounds in my development flow_.
+Servers wouldn’t run without specifying $C9_HOSTNAME everywhere, PostgreSQL databases on Cloud9 didn’t support unicode by default, and only ports 8080, 8081, and 8082 were open.

-- _It’s not very customizable_
+- _It’s not very customizable_.
 It ships with a classic and flat theme, but both pale in comparison to modern editors like Visual Studio Code or Atom.

-- _Its future seemed unclear_
+- _Its future seemed unclear_.
 It recently got acquired by Amazon, its favicon is still not Retina-ready in 2017, and its blog is not very active.

 Although I _could_ live with these issues, I didn’t want to have to sacrifice my development experience just so I could own a new and shiny Pixelbook.